elsander/elsander.github.io/_posts/2015-08-04-SQLalchemy-part-1.md

 self-study programming full-time for three months.

 My first few weeks here, I've primarily been learning how to populate a database with Python.
-I'm working with a Yelp academic dataset, which I recieved as a JSON file, but to make it easy to query I wanted to put it in a relational database.
+Yelp has given me access to the [Yelp academic dataset](https://www.yelp.com/academic_dataset), which I recieved as a JSON file, but to make it easy to query I wanted to put it in a relational database.
 I started off using sqlite3, which is a great module but essentially requires you to write SQL by hand.
 Python then passes your queries directly to